 - Harbour Museum Speicher XI – Bremen Overseas City

 - Schulmuseum Bremen

 Address: Findorffstraße 22-24, 28215 Bremen, Germany

-The Bremer Rundfunkmuseum or the Bremen Radio Museum is a radio museum situated in Findorffstraße 22-24, 28215 Bremen, Germany.
+The Bremer Rundfunkmuseum or the Bremen Radio Museum, is a radio museum in Findorffstraße 22-24, 28215 Bremen, Germany.
 It was established in the year 1978.
 It was the discovery of radio enthusiasts, who were so intrigued with exhibits of radios and their relations.

-There are over seven hundred exhibits displayed in the museum, covering about a four hundred meter square exhibition space.
-Collections in the museum comprise long-aged radios sets, phono, and televisions, including marine radios.
+Over seven hundred exhibits are displayed in the museum, covering about four-hundred-meter square exhibition space.
+Collections in the museum comprise long-aged radio sets, phono, and televisions, including marine radios.

-The museum gives an opportunity for a guided tour, where visitors could get to see and learn from the historic exhibits the museum conveys.
+The museum allows a guided tour, where visitors could see and learn from the historic exhibits the museum conveys.
 The Bremer Rundfunkmuseum e.V is in charge of the administration of the museum.

-The association of the museum rose from twenty CB radio operators in the 1970s, who were seeking club rooms of their own.
+The association of the museum rose from twenty CB radio operators in the 1970s, who were seeking their own club rooms.
 After the construction and equipping of the slaughterhouse, its first open day came up on February 11th of 1978.